NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 critically on colleagues being able to trust each other’s data.
 Any form of cheating, plagiarism, or falsification of data is unacceptable and will invite appropriate consequences.

+\vfill

+### Disclaimer
+The purpose of this handbook is to outline the procedures for students to receive a degree.
+This handbook will be updated annually in August.
+Any major changes made prior to that time will be posted to our website with notification to all graduate students by email.
+The information in this handbook should be viewed as guidelines and are subject to change depending on the policies of the Institutes.

 \newpage